-Leadership endowment to maintain Barrow’s world-class care
+Leadership endowments advance Barrow's world-class care

 Equally important is the fact that endowed chairs are awarded only to the top individuals in a field, thus symbolizing the high degree of competency of these individuals in their specialty.

 Continued investments in endowed chairs will strengthen Barrow’s ability to recruit and retain top brain specialists and scientists—who, in turn, bring new research projects into our community, creating jobs, enhancing the local economy and improving healthcare here and beyond.
 Supporting an endowed chair is actually one of the most powerful ways of impacting our ability to save lives.